 Do my expectations shift now?
 What is the risk environment? and Where is the Clarity in this market?

-Trading is about having multiple scenarios in your head (or on paper) and then recognizing the signs that one of the scenarios (we can call ’em “set ups” too!) are becoming a reality.
-As traders, we react on the reality of what price action reflects – which in essence is the psychology of the market.
+Trading is about having multiple scenarios in your head (or on paper) and then recognizing the signs that one of the scenarios (we can call ’em “setups” too!) is becoming a reality.
+As traders, we react to the reality of what price action reflects – which in essence is the psychology of the market.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.